 Surgery and Other Options

-Fundoplication: In this procedure, the surgeon will wrap the top of the stomach around the lower esophageal sphincter, in order to tighten the muscle as well as prevent reflux.
+In Fundoplication, the surgeon will wrap the top of the stomach around the lower esophageal sphincter, in order to tighten the muscle as well as prevent reflux.
 Fundoplication is done usually with a minimally invasive procedure.
 The wrapping of the top part of the stomach may be partial or complete.

 There are certain conditions that can increase your risk of having GERD.
 They include: